Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 You must demonstrate that you have achieved one of the following:

-• A NSW Higher School Certificate (HSC) or its equivalent as evidenced by a certified copy of your certificate or transcript OR
+• a NSW Higher School Certificate (HSC) or equivalent, shown by a certified copy of your certificate or transcript

-• A Certificate IV in Tertiary Preparation or its equivalent as evidenced by a certified copy of your certificate or transcript OR
+• a Certificate IV in Tertiary Preparation or equivalent, shown by a certified copy of your certificate or transcript

-• A completed certificate IV or higher vocational qualification as evidenced by a certified copy of your certificate or transcript
+• a completed Certificate IV or higher vocational qualification, shown by a certified copy of your certificate or transcript.

 You must also:

-• Submit a 500-word essay that shows your motivation to study and work in the information technology industry
+• submit a 500-word essay showing your motivation to study and work in the information technology industry

-• Attend a pre-admission interview where you may also be asked to complete a short literacy and numeracy task - this helps us to understand how we can support your study success and provide you with any necessary support
+• attend a pre-admission interview.
+You may be asked to complete a short literacy and numeracy task to help us identify how we can support your study success.

-• Have mathematics knowledge to HSC-level or equivalent before entering this course, or you may be required to undertake a bridging program or preparatory course
+• have mathematics knowledge to HSC level or equivalent.
+If not, you may need to complete a bridging program or preparatory course.

 Note: